top of page

 Are there any vendors that you would like to tell us a little more about?

-First and foremost, our wedding would not have been possible without our incredible planner, Vero Vivas, and her unbelievably talented team.
+First and foremost, our wedding would not have been possible without our incredible planner, Vero Vivas , and her unbelievably talented team.
 Vero embraced every idea we brought to her and helped turn them into reality with ease and care.
 They are true professionals, deeply connected to the local community, and they bring kindness, calm, and warmth to everything they do.
 Because of them, we were able to fully relax and enjoy the entire weekend.

-Don Carlos Guzmán and his design team brought our vision to life in the most beautiful way.
+Don Carlos Guzman and his design team brought our vision to life in the most beautiful way.
 From the moment we secured the botanical garden, we knew we wanted to honor its natural beauty rather than compete with it.
 They thoughtfully incorporated organic elements that enhanced the space and truly made our dreams a reality.

-Casa Oaxaca el Restaurante exceeded every expectation, not only with food and drinks but also with their warmth and impeccable service.
-Guests couldn't stop talking about the food and hospitality, and their team played a crucial role in making the night unforgettable.
+Casa Oaxaca El Restaurante exceeded every expectation, not only with food and drinks but also with their warmth and impeccable service.
+Guests couldn’t stop talking about the food and hospitality, and their team played a crucial role in making the night unforgettable.

 We hosted our welcome party at Copal Oaxaca, and it could not have been more perfect.
 The space is beautiful, the food is incredible, and the owner, Izama, is truly a gem.
 His entire team made the evening seamless and made everyone feel so well taken care of.

-Emily from Emily Lynn & Company was exactly what I was hoping for in hair and makeup.
+Emily from Emily Lynn & Co was exactly what I was hoping for in hair and makeup.
 After a few less-than-great experiences as a bridesmaid, I knew I wanted something natural and timeless.
-Emily and her team were absolute perfection, and I couldn't have been happier.
+Emily and her team were absolute perfection, and I couldn’t have been happier.

 Goldpoint Jewelry created my engagement ring, and it was essential for us to return to them for our wedding bands.
 Not just because they are good friends, but because they are exceptionally talented, thoughtful, and truly unique jewelers.
 Their work also ties us to where our love story began, Brooklyn.

 Finally, our photographer, Nate from The Shalom Imaginative, captured the weekend so beautifully.
-Every time we look at the photos, we're immediately transported back.
-He documented not just how everything looked, but how it felt: the love, the joy, and the energy of the weekend.
+Every time we look at the photos, we’re immediately transported back.
+He documented not just how everything looked, but how it it felt: the love, the joy, and the energy of the weekend.
 It was exactly what we wanted.

 Photographer: The Shalom Imaginative @theshalomimaginative | Planning: Vero Vivas @verovivas

-eventos | Flora: Carlos Guzman @carlos_guzman_1950 | Ceremony Location: Patio del Huaje Oaxaca | Reception Location: Jardin Etnobotanico de Oaxaca | Celebrant: Friend, Kyle Faulkner | Rentals: Carlos Guzman @carlos_guzman_1950 | Makeup/Grooming: Emily Lynn & Co @emilylynnandcompany | Hair: Emily Lynn & Co @emilylynnandcompany | Catering & Beverages: Casa Oaxaca El Restaurante
+eventos | Flora & Rentals: Carlos Guzman @carlos_guzman_1950 | Ceremony Location: Patio del Huaje Oaxaca | Reception Location: Jardin Etnobotanico de Oaxaca | Celebrant: Friend, Kyle Faulkner | | HMUA: Emily Lynn & Co @emilylynnandcompany | Catering & Beverages: Casa Oaxaca El Restaurante

-@casaoaxacaelrestaurante | Cake: Pasteleria Carmelita @pasteleria_carmelita | DJ: Mason Worth Dunn @masonworthdunn | Dresses: Peñalver @penalverbrand; Danielle Frankel Studio @daniellefrankelstudio | Suit: Alandales @alandalesmensstore | Veil: Danielle Frankel Studio @daniellefrankelstudio | Hair Pearls: Jennifer Behr @jenniferbehr | Engagement & Wedding Rings: Goldpoint Jewelry @goldpointbk
+@casaoaxacaelrestaurante | Cake: Pasteleria Carmelita @pasteleria_carmelita | DJ: Mason Worth Dunn @masonworthdunn | Dresses: Peñalver @penalverbrand; Danielle Frankel Studio @daniellefrankelstudio | Suit: Alandales @alandalesmensstore | Veil: Danielle Frankel Studio @daniellefrankelstudio | Hair Pearls: Jennifer Behr @jenniferbehr | Engagement & Wedding Rings: Goldpoint Jewelry @goldpointbk | Shoes: Danielle Frankel X Manolo Blahnik @daniellefrankelbride X @manoloblahnik & Vans; Allen Edmonds

 bottom of page